nearwood/skyanchor/README.md

 - `yarn test` - run tests and watch files.
 - `yarn run coverage` - to run all tests and generate a code coverage report.

+> Snapshot testing MUI components turned out to be more tricky than I thought.
+See https://material-ui.com/guides/testing/

 ### `src/exampleData`

 - Contains saved responses from api.weather.gov